 If you have run out of baking soda, you can use baking powder, but you will need a bit more of it.
 Here is what to do:

-For 1 teaspoon of baking soda called for in a recipe you would substitute with 2 to 3 teaspoons of baking powder.
+For 1 teaspoon of baking soda called for in a recipe you would substitute with 3 teaspoons of baking powder.

 So have we sufficiently nerded out for today?